syncfusion-content/fileformat-docs/File-Formats/DocIO/Format-Series.md

 ## Different Marker Properties

-The following code snippet illustrates how to customize the marker porperties.
+The following code snippet illustrates how to customize the marker properties.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}